edesabarbaro/hiring-engineers/answers.md

 <img src="https://i.imgur.com/QXXRfO5.jpg" width="400" height="217" alt="Issue with Vagrant authorization"></a>

-So, after googling a bit, I downloaded Cmder and initialized the VM with 'vagrant init hashicorp/precise64'.
-However, I ended up with a first error: `VT-x is disabled in the BIOS for all CPU modes`.
-So I rebooted my computer to access Bios and enable Intel Virtualization.
+So, after googling a bit, I downloaded Cmder and initialized the VM with `vagrant init hashicorp/precise64`.
+However, when the VM tried to boot, I ended up with a first error: `VT-x is disabled in the BIOS for all CPU modes`.
+So I rebooted my own computer to access Bios and enable Intel Virtualization.

 <a href="https://i.imgur.com/aga7EEy.jpg" title="Booting VM on Vagrant">
 <img src="https://i.imgur.com/aga7EEy.jpg" width="400" height="217" alt="Booting VM on Vagrant"></a>